oyvindeh/ucss/README.md

   --help            This help text.
   --html, -h        HTML to load.
   --css, -c         CSS to load.
-  --config, -g      Config file to use.                                       [default: true] --used, -u        Show numbers on used rules, in addition to unused rules.  [default: false] --nosummary, -n   Output summary.                                           [default: false] --duplicates, -d  Show duplicates.                                          [default: false]
+  --config, -g      Config file to use.
+  --used, -u        Show numbers on used rules, in addition to unused rules.
+  --nosummary, -n   Do not output summary.
+  --duplicates, -d  Show duplicates.

 Either a config file, or HTML and CSS files are required.
 If no arguments are specified, uCSS will look for a config_ucss.js file in the current directory.